RRitika123/video_analyser/README.md

 # Video Analyzer App

 Video Analyzer is a comprehensive platform designed for uploading, storing, and analyzing video content.
-It allows users to upload videos, view them in a video library, and perform detailed analyses, including summarization and question answering, on uploaded content.
+It enables users to upload videos in MP4 format, manage them in a video library, and utilize advanced analysis features such as summarization and question answering.
+The platform emphasizes ease of use with features like drag-and-drop upload functionality and a responsive design for seamless access across devices.

 ## Overview

-The Video Analyzer app leverages React for its frontend, ensuring a dynamic and responsive user experience.
-Flask is used for the backend, providing robust server-side functionalities.
-SQLite serves as the database, managing data storage and retrieval efficiently.
-The application architecture is modular, with separate pages for video upload, video library, and video analysis, including features such as drag-and-drop upload and real-time analysis results.
+The Video Analyzer app utilizes React for its frontend, providing a dynamic and responsive user interface.
+The backend is powered by Flask, offering robust server-side functionality, while SQLite is used for efficient data management and storage.
+The application is structured into separate modules for video upload, video library management, and video analysis, ensuring a user-friendly experience.

 ## Features

-- **Video Upload**: Users can upload videos in MP4 format, either by selecting the file manually or using a drag-and-drop interface.
+- **Video Upload**: Support for uploading videos in MP4 format, with drag-and-drop functionality and real-time upload status updates.
-- **Video Library**: Uploaded videos are displayed with thumbnails, titles, and options for analysis or deletion.
+- **Video Library**: A comprehensive library displaying uploaded videos with thumbnails and options for further analysis or deletion.
-- **Video Analysis**: Offers tools for summarizing the video content and answering specific questions related to the uploaded videos.
+- **Video Analysis**: Detailed analysis tools, including video summarization and question answering, available for each video in the library.
-- **Responsive Design**: Ensures a seamless user experience across various devices and screen sizes.
+- **Responsive Design**: A fluid layout that adapts to various screen sizes, ensuring accessibility on desktops, tablets, and mobile devices.

 ## Getting Started